ncatlab/nlab-content/pages/0/3/0/1/1030/content.md

 More generally, in any category [[enriched category|enriched]] over the [[closed monoidal category|closed monoidal]] [[category of pointed sets]] (with [[tensor product]] the [[smash product]]), the **zero morphism** $0_{c,d} : c \to d$ is the basepoint of the [[hom-object]] $[c,d]$.

+Even more generally, in any category, a zero morphism can be defined as a morphism that is both [[constant morphism|constant]] and [[coconstant morphism|coconstant]].
+This is consistent with the previous definition.

 =--

 +-- {: .num_remark}